 How Often Should Sponge Baths Be Given?

-You should give sponge baths as needed, typically every few days or when the person can’t bathe themselves.
-Assess their comfort and cleanliness, adjusting the frequency based on their specific needs and circumstances.
+Give sponge baths as needed, typically every few days or whenever the person is unable to bathe themselves.
+Adjust the frequency based on their comfort level and individual circumstances.

 Can Sponge Baths Replace Regular Bathing?